KeychainMDIP/bitcoin-docker/README.md

 # bitcoin-docker

-Builds a bitcoin full node in a docker container
+Builds a bitcoin `testnet4` full node in a docker container

 Build and run it with:

 ```
+docker compose build
 docker compose up -d
 ```